Value Flows: Value flows

 We now discuss the policy extraction strategies based on the flow-based return models and summarize the complete algorithm of~\ours{}.
 We consider two different behavioral-regularized policy extraction strategies for offline RL and offline-to-online RL.
 First, for offline RL, following prior work~\citep{li2025reinforcement, chen2022offline}, we use rejection sampling to maximize Q estimates (Eq.~\ref{eq:ret-expectation-var-est}) while implicitly imposing a KL constraint~\citep{hilton_kl_maxofn_2023} toward a fixed behavioral cloning (BC) policy.
 Second, for online fine-tuning in offline-to-online RL, following prior work~\citep{park2025flow}, we learn a stochastic one-step policy to maximize the Q estimates while distilling it toward the fixed BC flow policy.
 See~\aref{appendix:policy-extraction-strategies} for detailed discussions.

-Our algorithm, \ours{}, consists of three main components: \emph{(1)} the vector field estimating the return distribution, \emph{(2)} the confidence weight incorporating aleatoric uncertainty, and \emph{(3)} the flow policy selecting actions.
+Our algorithm, \ours{}, consists of three main components: \emph{(1)} the vector field estimating the return distribution, \emph{(2)} the confidence weight prioritizing learning the return distribution at uncertain transition, and \emph{(3)} the flow policy selecting actions.
 Using neural networks to parameterize the return vector field $v_{\theta}$, the BC flow policy $\pi_{\omega}$, and the one-step flow policy $\pi_\eta$, we optimize them using stochastic gradient descent.
 Alg.~\ref{alg:fdrl} summarizes the pseudocode of~\ours{}, and our open-source implementation is available online.\footnote{\href{https://github.com/chongyi-zheng/value-flows}{\texttt{https://github.com/chongyi-zheng/value-flows}}}